Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 To create a physical dilemma similar to the agency-sovereignty dilemma, all we must do is conflate the Sun’s frames of reference with the first man’s frame of reference.

-Argument from Man 1’s Perceptual Frame: We might say, “I’m standing next to man 2.
+Argument from Man 1’s Perceptual Frame: We might say, “I’m sitting next to man 2.
 It seems properly basic that he is stationary.
 At the same time, science tells me he is moving at 18.5 mps.

-Conclusion 1: Because I (man 1) can trust the proper basicality of my senses and man 2 appears to be stationary, the theory of general relativity must be false because it claims man 2 is moving at 18.5 MPS.
+Conclusion 1: Because I (man one) can trust the proper basicality of my senses and man 2 appears to be stationary, the theory of general relativity must be false because it claims man 2 is moving at 18.5 MPS.

 Conclusion 2: Because the theory of relativity has been proven accurate, my (man one’s) senses must deceive me and the man I perceive to be stationary is actually moving.